Framnes Mountains

+The Framnes Mountains is a group of Antarctic mountain ranges in Mac.
+Robertson Land, to the south of the Mawson Coast.

+The range is surrounded by, and largely covered by, an ice sheet.

+Discovery

-The Framnes Mountains are an Antarctic mountain range consisting of Casey Range, Masson Range, David Range, and Brown Range, and adjacent peaks and mountains.
-The three major ranges and other lesser features were sighted and named in February 1931 by the British Australian New Zealand Antarctic Research Expedition under Douglas Mawson.
+The three major ranges and other lesser features were sighted and named in February 1931 by the British Australian and New Zealand Antarctic Research Expedition under Douglas Mawson.
 This coast was also sighted by Norwegian whalers in the same season.
 The whole area was mapped in detail by Norwegian cartographers from aerial photographs taken by the Lars Christensen Expedition in January 1937.
 This overall name for the several ranges was given by Lars Christensen after Framnesfjellet, a hill near Sandefjord, Norway.